IonutParau/thepuzzlecell/TRANSLATE.md

 ```

 The last field-value pair must not have a , at the end or the parser fails and you get an error.

+# This is hard to remember...

+"Is there a simpler way of getting all the keys?"
+Yes!
+Translator mode, available since 2.2.0.0!
+You enable it in your settings, and all newly-rendered text that can be translated will be changed to the translation key, aka, what you gotta put as the field.

+It works for everything, even properties!

 Hope this helped you!